cornelcroi/edge-atlas/posts/management/security-governance.md

 ---
 title: 'Security governance at scale'
-metaDesc: 'In large organizations with many teams working on different web applications, there is a need for governing security controls in a consistent way, to avoid for example endpoints with weak or no protections.
-Organizations can leverage Firewall Manager to deploy WAF protection and Shield Advanced at scale, with a centrally defined governance, and a visibility to how this governance is implemented.'
+metaDesc: 'In large organizations with many teams working on different web applications, there is a need for governing security controls with Firewall Manager in a consistent way, to avoid for example endpoints with weak or no protections.'
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview